chuckfloydpestcontrol/csssnip/README.md

 # CBO CSS Snips

-A simple web application for storing and discovering CSS code snippets.
+A secure web application for storing and discovering CSS code snippets with user authentication and role-based permissions.
 Users can submit CSS snippets with descriptions and categories, then search and filter through the collection.

 ## Features

+### Core Functionality
-- **Snippet Submission**: Add CSS snippets with description (max 250 chars), category, and code
+- **Snippet Management**: Add, edit, and delete CSS snippets with descriptions and categories
 - **Custom Categories**: Create and manage your own categories
-- **Edit Snippets**: Modify description, category, and code of existing snippets
-- **Delete Snippets**: Remove snippets with confirmation dialog
+- **Search & Filter**: Filter snippets by description, CSS code content, or category
 - **Copy to Clipboard**: One-click copy button for each CSS snippet
-- **Category Management**: Add new categories and delete unused ones
-- **Search**: Filter snippets by description or CSS code content
-- **Category Filtering**: View snippets by specific category
 - **IDE-like Editor**: CodeMirror integration with syntax highlighting, line numbers, and auto-completion
-- **Collapsible Forms**: Hide/show the add snippet form to save space
 - **Responsive Design**: Clean, mobile-friendly interface using Tailwind CSS

+### Authentication & Security
+- **User Authentication**: Secure login system with email and password
+- **Role-Based Permissions**: Super Users and Regular Users with different capabilities
+- **Session Management**: Persistent sessions with secure cookie handling
+- **Password Management**: Users can change passwords, admins can reset passwords
+- **Email Notifications**: Automated emails for new users and password resets

+### User Types
+- **Super Users**: Full administrative access including user management and category deletion
+- **Regular Users**: Can manage their own snippets and add categories

 ## Tech Stack

 - **Backend**: Node.js with Express
-- **Database**: SQLite
+- **Database**: SQLite with user authentication tables
+- **Authentication**: bcrypt password hashing, express-session
+- **Email**: Nodemailer for automated notifications
 - **Frontend**: HTML, CSS (Tailwind), Vanilla JavaScript
 - **Code Editor**: CodeMirror with CSS syntax highlighting
 - **Syntax Highlighting**: Prism.js for display